Favrile glass: Description

+According to The Huntington, Favrile glass is handmade, and the glassblower mixes different kinds of glass together, before coating the final product in metallic oxides to achieve an iridescent, or color-changing sheen.
+As a result, favrile glass changes color in different lighting.
+In the Favrile process, the use of glass of varying color or density also results in "veins" of color.

+The Corning Museum of Glass describes the production process of one "Pansy" vase in detail.
+For this vase, tin chloride was sprayed on the hot glass, which was then reheated in a chemically reducing environment.

+According to Cooper Hewitt, favrile glassmaking includes "infusing" the glass with iridescent pigments, and layering colors to create a sense of volume.

+According to the Charles Hosmer Museum of Modern Art, the glass made at Tiffany Studios was a kind of opalescent glass or American glass.

 Uses

 Favrile was the first art glass to be used in stained-glass windows.
 Tiffany planned to make patterns in windows based on the shapes and color of his glass.
 Favrile glass also backs a large ornamental clock in Detroit's Guardian Building.
 The largest and most significant glass-mosaic produced with Favrile glass is likely the Dream Garden (1916), commissioned for the Curtis Publishing Company's headquarters in Philadelphia.
 Artist Maxfield Parrish designed the work, and Tiffany Studios executed and installed it.
 The work is now owned by the Pennsylvania Academy of the Fine Arts.